Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-05-16-raphael-post.md

 In recent years Generative Artificial Intelligence has gained a lot of popularity.
 More and more people use it in their daily and professional life.
 Diffusion Models became popular with models like Stable Diffusion and DALL-E which showed the public what Diffusion Models are able to do. \
 In this blog post, I aim to introduce and explain a new model, RAPHAEL, which outperforms models like Stable Diffusion and focuses on accurately displaying text in the generated images [[1]](#1).
+I will start with the motivation behind Diffusion Models and RAPHAEL in specific, after that I will give you some background knowlegde about Diffusion Models and Mixture of Experts.
+Than I will explain the architecture of RAPHAEL to you followed by an ablation study and some experiments.
+Next I will show you a benchmark which compares RAPHAEL to other models.
+Finally I will go into discussion about the model.

 Why Diffusion Models?
 ======